galicae/python-novice/episodes/EC-01-reading-tabular.md

   - We will talk later about null values, which are used to represent missing observations.
 - Uses 208 bytes of memory.

-## The `DataFrame.columns` variable stores information about the dataframe's columns.
+## The `DataFrame.columns` variable stores information about the dataframe's columns

 - Note that this is data, *not* a method.
 (It doesn't have parentheses.)
   - Like `math.pi`.